prof-rossetti/intro-to-python/exercises/local-dev-setup/README.md

 # Local Development Environment Setup Guide

-This document helps you install and configure the tools you'll need to develop and run Python applications on your local machine.
+This document helps you install and configure tools to develop and run Python applications on your local machine.

 ## GitHub